 Note that the Trump administration is working to cut protections and regulations nationally, including cutting out the OSHA record-keeping rule.
 Interfaith Worker Justice warns that the Labor Department is cutting job and safety training programs “that will affect the most vulnerable Americans.”

-Read more from OurFuture.
+Read full article from OurFuture.